Retail Inventory Management: Definition & 5 Best Practices

 On the other hand, say, you sell a custom gown only about once a week, but because they are expensive with high margins, custom gowns are actually your most profitable product.

-Understanding the profitability of your products will help you decide when to run sales, whether you should reorder and in what quantities, and how you should price your items; it can even guide your merchandising process.
+Understanding the profitability of your products will help you decide when to run sales, how frequently and how much to order from your supplier, and how you should price your items; it can even guide your merchandising process.

 With a POS system, you can automatically pull reports on your products and see how individual items perform in real time.
 Otherwise, you can use our retail margin and markup guide to access our gross margin calculator and also learn how to calculate the profitability of your products by hand.

 Another metric you should be aware of when managing your inventory is your inventory value, or the dollar amount your on-hand inventory is worth.
-Knowing your inventory is important not just for your financial statements but it gives you insight into how much profit potential you have sitting in unsold inventory.
+Knowing your inventory is important not just for your financial statements, but also for learning how much profit potential you have sitting in unsold inventory.

 With a POS system, you can determine this number instantaneously.
 If you choose to go the manual route, you will have to either run frequent counts (a topic we will get to later) or rely on estimations to determine an exact inventory value.